 Examples of these drugs include:

-There are different types of blood thinners.
-These drugs help prevent dangerous blood clots from forming.
-They include antiplatelet drugs and anticoagulant drugs.
-Blood thinners raise your risk of bleeding.
+Blood thinners raise your risk of bleeding complications.
 If your doctor gives you one of these drugs, they’ll watch you closely for side effects during treatment.

 These drugs work by interfering with the action of platelets in your bloodstream.
-Platelets are blood cells that help stop bleeding by bunching together and forming a clot.
+Platelets are blood cells that help stop bleeding by binding together and forming a clot.

 Antiplatelet drugs include: